 Classic French madeleines Daniel Boulud

 These little shell cookies are really half way between a cake and a cookie.
 I adapted this recipe from Daniel Boulud's madeleines.
 A great starting point for adapting to flavored madeleines.
-I think I need to dial back the baking powder a touch.
+I think I need to dial back the baking powder a touch though.

 What you will need